 Tasks:

-Country prioritisation and scheduling of GFOI scaling defined by agreement with SilvaCarbon, FAO, and World Bank and endorsed by the GFOI Lead Team [2016].
+Country prioritisation and scheduling of GFOI scaling defined by agreement with SilvaCarbon, FAO, and World Bank, and endorsed by the GFOI Lead Team [2017].

-Further workshops at SDCG and SilvaCarbon events [2016-2018]
+Further workshops at SDCG and SilvaCarbon events [2017-2019]

-Sentinel-oriented capacity building workshops to help facilitate update of new data streams as the come online.
+Sentinel-oriented capacity building workshops to help facilitate uptake of new data streams as the come online.

 GFOI Open Forum meeting with Capacity Building component and relevant countries.
+[April 2017]